 Description: This course prepares the student to analyze business information systems and to build models and logical designs that can be implemented later.
 Emphasis is on understanding the business processes and business requirements and building conceptual models that help in the analysis of business requirements.
 Complex systems and to build designs and architectures that can satisfy the business requirements are discussed.
 The course emphasizes business process modeling, business patterns, object orientation, design patterns and component-based design approaches.
 Topics include modern system life cycles, project management, BRODE (buy, rent, outsource, develop, extend) strategies in system building, business system modeling, requirements analysis, conceptual design, architectures, physical design, and design for the modern mobile systems with security and integration considerations.
-Offered Fall Semester, odd-numbered years.
+Offered Fall semester, odd-numbered years.

-MEBA 472 - Business Intelligence and Decision Support Systems knowledge management in modern enterprises and discusses how decision support and expert systems tools can be used for effective decision making in organizations.
+MEBA 472 - Business Intelligence and Decision Support Systems

+Description: Modern electronically-enabled enterprises rely increasingly on knowledge that needs to be managed and processed through a variety of intelligent tools.
+This course covers the vital issue of business intelligence and knowledge management in modern enterprises and discusses how decision support and expert systems tools can be used for effective decision making in organizations.
 Topics include artificial intelligence in a business context, business intelligence and business analytics, data mining, data warehousing, click stream mining, knowledge management, decision support and expert systems, artificial intelligence principles, neural networks, learning systems, and intelligent agents in a business context.
-Offered As needed.
+Offered as needed.